 Bandhavgarh National Park is best known for tiger sightings.
-Being a small national park with fair number of tigers, tiger sightings here are almost guaranteed.
-In fact we were told that you have to be lacking in luck to not see tiger here.
+Being a small national park with a fair number of tigers, tiger sightings here are almost guaranteed.
+In fact, we were told that you have to be lacking in luck to not see tiger here.
 As luck would have it, Tigers decided to give us a miss for all the three safaris that we took in the Magadi and Tala Zone.
 Some fellow-travelers did see the tiger.
 Confirming that it was indeed a matter of destiny for those who missed.
 What happens when you miss the most coveted catch of the jungle?
 You start observing the rest of the jungle and its eco-system.
 This is exactly what happened with us.
 We saw the Bandhavgarh national park in all its diversity.

-Bandhavgarh National Park beyond Tigers.
+Bandhavgarh National Park beyond Tigers

-Trees at Bandhavgarh.
+Trees at Bandhavgarh

 Sal trees with their fresh green leaves dominated the jungles of Bandhavgarh National Park.
 Followed by the bunches of Bamboo trees.
-Sandy earth from which these trees come out, remind of the times when this place might have been a part of a ocean.
+Sandy earth from which these trees come out, remind of the times when this place might have been a part of an ocean.
 That left its mark on this land with its sand.
-An intriguing part of the these jungles is the Lyna Vine – which is a vine that grows on Sal trees by wrapping itself around the tree.
-Irony is that it is a parasitic vine and eats the very tree that it grows on.
+An intriguing part of these jungles is the Lyna Vine – which is a vine that grows on Sal trees by wrapping itself around the tree.
+The irony is that it is a parasitic vine and eats the very tree that it grows on.
 Once the tree that it grows on dies, it obviously dies itself.
 At a philosophical level, is this not how many people behave in life.
 They cut the very trees that sustain them, only to realize that they have no identity without this tree.

-Saja tree is a ash grey colored tree with a skin pattern resembling that of crocodile skin.
+Saja tree is an ash grey colored tree with a skin pattern resembling that of crocodile skin.
 This is a tree that is worshiped by the locals as a representative of Shiva for this tree also resembles his ash smeared skin.
 They never cut this tree for any purpose and would bow down to it as and when they pass through it.
-There were Jamun tress at places leaving the dirty paths pink and purple with their juice.
+There were Jamun trees at places leaving the dirty paths pink and purple with their juice.

-Birds at Bandhavgarh.
+Birds at Bandhavgarh

 Birds flying in their natural habitat became the favorite catch for my camera.
 Pitta and Indian Roller flew around flaunting their colors as they flew.
 Indian Pitta looks lovely in its bright yet somber colors when it is sitting.
-But is a riot of colors when it flies – specially with its red back.
+But is a riot of colors when it flies – especially on its red back.
 No wonder is called Nauranga in Hindi or the Nine-colored.
 Indian Roller reveals its bright blue colors beneath its wings as it flies while the blue merges with its grey top while it is sitting on the branches.
 Woodpeckers and Orioles gave a tough time to my camera as if saying – enjoy us.
 And let others come to us and meet us rather than see us through your camera.
 Point taken.

-Variety of Birds.
+Variety of Birds

 Birds of prey like Oriental Honey Buzzard, Crested Serpent Eagle sat confidently on the tree branches oblivious to the tourist pointing their long lenses towards them.
 They were either flying high in search of a prey or sitting quietly on the tree branches.
 I assume after having their fill of the day.
 Painted Storks sat in the distant, mostly in the meadows, with their eyes scanning the grasslands for a potential meal.
 Jungle Babblers camouflaged their dusty color but would get noticed with their constant movements.
-And for the fact they always occupied the branches in bunches.
+And for the fact, they always occupied the branches in bunches.
 Black and White Magpie played hide and seek with me and my camera and beat me hands down for I could not catch it.

 Spotted doves had a quite presence in these jungles.
 Black Ibis, Drongos, Cormorants and Lap wigs were also seen mostly in flight.
 Peacocks ready to shed their feathers ran around adding their brightness to the jungle.

 A bear busy looking for its food entertained us for quite a few minutes.
 He was digging a small termite hill ferociously looking for termites to eat.
 It turned around a few times to dig the pit from various sides.
 While we clicked its video and pictures, but it showed us its face for a split second may be.
 Wild boars made guest appearances here and there.
-Spotted dears dominated with their numbers – always found in big groups.
+Spotted deer dominated with their numbers – always found in big groups.
 As if being in the group would save them from the animals who feed on them.
 Sambar deer that is always referred as the most stupid animal can be found in pairs moving around – with its alert ears.

-Video of Sloth Bear.
+Video of Sloth Bear

 Watch this video of the Sloth Bear I managed to capture at Bandhavgarh.